In This Article

 Notice that the breathing sheath (Pranamaya kosha) is between the mental sheath (Manomaya kosha) and the body sheath (Annamaya kosha).
 The breath, as described in my study mentioned above, controls the state of mind—as seen with the production of alpha waves during nose breathing and dramatic changes in bodily functions like heart rate and blood pressure.
 (1,3)

-We Recommend The Psycho-Physiology of Stress
+See also The Psycho-Physiology of Stress

 From the Yogic and Ayurvedic perspective, when we breathe, the prana (life force carried through the breath) moves both into the body sheath and the mind sheath, as the prana breath sheath sits between the two.
 Breathing is, therefore, the mind-body connector on a gross level, but it also functions at a more subtle level.